ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

                       [8.1, 9.3, 3.4]])
     }

-Again, unlike :func:`ivy.tan`, point 7 is relevant in this case, as there are two function inputs in total (exluding :code:`out`).
+Again, unlike :func:`ivy.tan`, point 7 is relevant in this case, as there are two function inputs in total (excluding :code:`out`).
 We can therefore add an example with multiple :class:`ivy.Container` inputs, in order to satisfy point 7.

 .. parsed-literal::